 NOTE: Best financial practices include validation by signature of the participant for all support service items including receipts of goods.

-Participant Case File Requirements
+Participant File Requirements

-The participant case file/MIS/scanned document must contain at a minimum and per local board requirements;
+The participant file/MIS/scanned document must contain at a minimum and per local board requirements:

 All financial documentation including, quote if any, purchase order/requisition, receipts, time frames if applicable and additional documentation to support the purchase for this participant. (i.e. rental assistance would require some form of documentation to tie the individual to the rental property)

-Required MIS Case Notes/Comment
+Required MIS Case Notes

-Reference MIS Data and Performance Desk Reference Guide for specific data entry requirements at: OUTDATED- OLD MIS

-http://detr.state.nv.us/worforce_investment_pages/workforceinvestment.htm

-MIS comments/case notes sufficient to determine what was purchased, from where, the cost, for what purpose the purchase was made and the date range, if applicable, it represents.
+MIS case notes sufficient to determine what was purchased, from where, the cost, for what purpose the purchase was made and the date range, if applicable, it represents.

 The need and inability to obtain this service elsewhere in the community for the supportive service/NRP service.